Non-existent987/tablegis/README.md

 |  1 | p2 | 114.05 | 30.05 | p1          | 114.01        | 30.01         | 5881.336911       | p3          | 114.12        | 30.12         | 10289.545038      | 8085.440974   |
 |  2 | p3 | 114.12 | 30.12 | p2          | 114.05        | 30.05         | 10289.545038      | p1          | 114.01        | 30.01         | 16170.880987      | 13230.213012  |

-### 3、Replace the longitude and latitude columns in the table with the corresponding values in another coordinate system, and add a new column for longitude and latitude.
+### 3. Replace the longitude and latitude columns in the table with the corresponding values in another coordinate system, and add a new column for longitude and latitude.
 ```python
 import pandas as pd
 import tablegis as tg